The Way CHANGES the 1972 story in Whiteside's book, The Way: Living in Love

 Ironies

-Ironies: Many of us portrayed in the TWLIL story have either abandoned the organization and its goals, currently run competing offshoot ministries based on Wierwille's teachings, or speak out about the abusive character, cavalier plagiarist, and shameless self-promoter, Victor Paul Wierwille.
-Others in the story, like Del Duncan, have passed away.
+Major irony: Many of us portrayed in the TWLIL story have either abandoned the organization and its goals, currently run competing offshoot ministries based on Wierwille's teachings, or speak out about the abusive character, cavalier plagiarist, and shameless self-promoter, Victor Paul Wierwille.
+Others in the story, such as Del Duncan, Barry Jones, Ian Murphy, and Donna Randall, have passed away.

 Another irony: Not only am I in the story, I'm in one of the photos on the cover of both versions of TWLIL.
 It's a small one showing a circle of believers outdoors.
 I'm in the upper right, sitting in a chair, facing the camera.
 A photo of the two covers come after the brochure photos below.